 |Product Name||Intrinsic Price (Spot Price)||Premium||Buy Price||Sell Price|

-The buy and sell price forms the trading margin or spread that you will read about on our blogs, forums and investment pages and maximising this ratio allows you to be most profitable in your investments.
-Proof coins and those considered collectable pieces will carry a higher buy premium and often selling prices will be higher to.
+The buy and sell price forms the trading margin (spread) that you will read about on our blogs, forums and investment pages and maximising this ratio allows you to be most profitable in your investments.
+Proof coins and those considered collectable pieces will carry a higher buy premium and often selling prices will be higher too.
 If you wish to buy or sell these, we recommend you call us on 01253 343081.

 Numismatic Value of a Krugerrand

-At the time of the Krugerrands introduction Apartheid was ongoing and many western countries supported sanctions against South Africa making it illegal to import Krugerrands.
-Throughout the 70's and 80's Krugerrands were almost unheard of in the UK and it wasn't until 1991 when Apartheid was abandoned did these sanctions lift in full.
-Krugerrands did land in the UK be it in small quantities sourced via middle and far eastern markets.
+At the time of the Krugerrand's introduction, Apartheid was ongoing and many western countries supported sanctions against South Africa, making it illegal to import Krugerrands.
+Throughout the 1970s and 80s Krugerrands were almost unheard of in the UK and it wasn't until the early 1990s when Apartheid was abandoned did these sanctions lift in full.
+Krugerrands did land in the UK, be it in small quantities sourced via middle and far eastern markets.

 The fractional sizes were issued at higher premiums to bullion dealers of 5%, 7%, and 9% respectively.
 The fractional coins have never been as popular as the full one-ounce coins, usually only being purchased as singles, so that in practice, it would usually cost 10% to 15% premium for the half and quarter ounce, and from 20% to 50% premium for the tenth ounce, most of which seem to have been used in jewellery.
 Most bullion houses do not want the bother of handling small quantities of low value coins.